On finite generation of the Johnson filtrations: Introduction

 \para{Johnson kernel} The {\em Johnson kernel}, denoted $\JohnsonKer_g^b$, is the subgroup of $\Mod_g^b$ generated by Dehn twists about simple closed separating curves.
 Whether or not $\JohnsonKer_g^b$ is finitely generated for $g \geq 3$ is a well-known question.
 The case $b=0$ was first mentioned by McCullough and Miller in 1986 \cite{McCulloughMiller}, and appeared in Morita's 1994 problem list \cite[Question 10]{MoritaProblems} and 1998 survey \cite[Problem 2.2(i)]{MoritaSurveyProspect}.
 Johnson \cite{JohnsonAbel} proved that $[\Torelli_g^b,\Torelli_g^b]$ is a finite-index subgroup of $\JohnsonKer_g^b$.
 It follows that $\JohnsonKer_g^b$ is finitely generated if and only if $[\Torelli_g^b,\Torelli_g^b]$ is finitely generated.

 Initially, various people conjectured that the answer to this finite generation question is negative for all $g\geq 3$.
 This expectation shifted towards a positive answer after the deep work of Dimca and Papadima~\cite{DimcaPapadimaKg}, who proved that $\HH_1(\JohnsonKer_g;\Q)$ is finite dimensional for $g \geq 4$.
-Dimca, Hain, and Papadima~\cite{DimcaPapadimaHainKg} later gave an explicit description of $\HH_1(\JohnsonKer_g;\Q)$ as a $\Torelli_g/\JohnsonKer_g$-module for $g \geq 6$.
+Dimca, Hain, and Papadima~\cite{DimcaPapadimaHainKg} later gave a description of $\HH_1(\JohnsonKer_g;\Q)$ as a $\Torelli_g/\JohnsonKer_g$-module for $g \geq 6$, which recently was made more explicit by Morita--Sakasai--Suzuki \cite[Theorem 1.4]{MoritaSakasaiSuzuki}.

 Ershov and He~\cite{EH} recently proved that every subgroup of $\Torelli_g^b$ containing $[\Torelli_g^b,\Torelli_g^b]$ (in particular, $[\Torelli_g^b,\Torelli_g^b]$ itself and $\JohnsonKer_g^b$) is indeed finitely generated for $g\geq 12$.
 Our first theorem extends this result to all $g\geq 4$ via a new and simpler proof.
 Morita's question is thus now settled with the exception of the single case $g=3$.